 When new features are introduced into the auto market they eventually become commonplace, but when it comes to electric vs manual parking brakes, haven’t you wondered which is best?
 Are the electric ones that are becoming increasingly common as good as, or better than, a regular manual parking brake?

-An electric parking brake is easier and more convenient to use than a manual parking brake, but there's still a case to be made for manual ones because they are more resilient and more reliable than their electric counterparts in some circumstances.
+A manual parking brake uses a physical cable to apply the rear brake shoes, while an electronic parking brake uses a switch to activate electric motors to apply the rear brakes instead.
+An electric parking brake is easier and more convenient to use than a manual parking brake, but manual ones can be more resilient and more reliable than their electric counterparts in some circumstances.

 What is an electric park brake?